solliancenet/crypto-workshop/02_Avalanche.md

 ## Transfer some AVAX

-1. Follow the instructions.
+1. Follow the instructions to edit the `transfer.ts`.
 When complete you should see something like:

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./images/media/image37.png)